MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-243-update.md

 ### Managed DevOps Pools (Public Preview)

-Engineering teams ideally want to spend all their time writing code to create applications and services for their users!
-In reality, many end up spending a significant portion of their time on other tasks, such as maintaining DevOps infrastructure.
+Engineering teams excel when they can focus on writing code to develop applications and services for their users.
+However, in practice, a substantial amount of time is often spent managing other tasks, such as maintaining DevOps infrastructure.

-Today, we’re excited to announce the public preview of [Managed DevOps Pools (MDP)](https://aka.ms/mdp-docs), a feature of Azure DevOps that enables dev teams or platform engineering teams to quickly spin up custom DevOps pools that suit their team’s unique needs.
-It combines the flexibility of Scale Set agents and the ease of maintenance of Microsoft Hosted agents.
-It enables engineering teams to establish consistency and best practices while maximizing performance, security, compliance, and cost-efficiency for their custom DevOps Pools.
+We are excited to announce the public preview of [Managed DevOps Pools (MDP)](https://aka.ms/mdp-docs), a new Azure DevOps feature designed to help development and platform engineering teams deploy custom DevOps pools tailored to their unique needs.
+MDP combines the flexibility of Scale Set agents with the ease of maintenance associated with Microsoft-hosted agents, enabling teams to establish consistency and best practices while optimizing performance, security, compliance, and cost-efficiency.

-By using Managed DevOps Pools, teams can expect to see the following key benefits:
+Key benefits of Managed DevOps Pools include:

-* Hosted on your behalf: MDP is a fully managed service where VMs powering the agents are created/managed by Microsoft services in Microsoft owned Azure subscriptions.
+* Hosted on your behalf: MDP is hosted and managed by Microsoft, with the virtual machines powering the agents created and maintained within Microsoft-owned Azure subscriptions.
-* Time spent in Management: MDP drastically reduces time spent in management of agents that are based on on-premises infrastructure or manually maintained.
+* Time spent in Management: MDP significantly reduces the time spent managing agents, particularly those based on on-premises infrastructure or manually maintained systems.
 * Specific Pools: Due to the ease with which new pools can be created, organizations can very easily create multiple team-specific or workload-specific pools.
 * DevOps Billing: MDP helps optimize a team’s DevOps bill through many features.
 It makes it easy for teams to find an optimal balance between a pool’s QoS/performance and cost.
 * Scalable: MDP scales to 1000s of agents in a single pool.